anishst/Learn/CloudComputing/AWS/aws_notes.md

 ###  Support Plans
 - [Support Plans](https://aws.amazon.com/premiumsupport/plans/)
+- All support plans provide 24×7 access to customer service, documentation, whitepapers, and support forums.
+- Basic – billing and account support only (access to forums only).
+- Developer – business hours support via email.
+- Business – 24×7 email, chat and phone support.
+- Enterprise – 24×7 email, chat and phone support.
+    - TAM
+        - Technical Account Manager provides expert monitoring and optimization for your environment and coordinates access to other programs and experts.
+- AWS Concierge
+    - support AWS customers on an Enterprise support plan with account issues
+- APN Consulting Partners
+    - help an organization to design, build, and manage their workloads on AWS
+    -
 ### AWS Trusted Advisor

 - Trusted Advisor is an online resource that helps to reduce cost, increase performance and improve security by optimizing your AWS environment.